- Materials and Techniques:

 Lord Snowdon, Oliver Messel's nephew, inherited Messel's theatre designs and other designs and artefacts.
 The designs were briefly stored in a disused chapel in Kensington Palace before being housed at the V&A from 1981 on indefinite loan.
 The V&A Theatre Museum purchased the Oliver Messel collection from Lord Snowdon in 2005.

-Tights of ivory wool jersey, probably worn with fancy dress.
+Cotton jersey tights of light reddish-brown with light drab above gusset, probably worn with fancy dress.
 Oliver Messel Collection.

 Machine knitting; Machine stitching